 A “periodic payment offer” is payable in six or more monthly installments and within 24 months after the offer is accepted.
 When submitting a periodic payment offer, the taxpayer must include the first proposed installment payment with Form 656, which is required in addition to the $150 application fee.

 The attorneys at Loan Lawyers may help any taxpayer negotiate a resolution of a delinquent tax debt.
 If you have questions about the IRS Offer-In-Compromise Program, call Loan Lawyers.
-Our South Florida consumer rights and debt defense attorneys help individuals with problems related to the payment of their debts.
+Our Fort Lauderdale debt defense attorneys help individuals with problems related to the payment of their debts.
 If you have assets subject to an IRS tax lien, we can help.
-Contact our office today by calling (888) FIGHT-13 (344-4813) and see how we can help.
+Contact our office today by calling 954-523-HELP (4357) and see how we can help.